sdiehl28/baseball-analytics/README.md

 Some questions include:

 * How many more runs per game are there when the DH is used?
-Is this difference statistically significant?
+Could this difference be due to chance?
 * How has game length and pitcher count increased over the years?
 * How is game length related to pitcher count?
-Is a linear model of game length vs pitcher count statistically significant?
+Could this relationship be due to chance?

 These Jupyter Notebooks are in this repo at: [Baseball Analysis](https://github.com/sdiehl28/baseball-analytics/tree/master/baseball_jupyter_nb).